tkellen/kwm/README.md

 command line flags.
 That's the whole point.
 Make the thing easier.

 As I dug in, I realized I didn't want more layers of abstraction.
-I'd already written everything I needed to do to my servers: it was right there in plain old bash.
+I'd already written everything I needed: it was right there in my plain old bash script.
 If I wanted to configure something differently, I'd just change the script.

 So, I wrapped the thing in a command line interface and joined the ranks of folks trying to tame this madness.
 So far, it's working well.
 Give it a try!